wither/wither.github.io/_posts/2023-01-09-throwback.markdown

 ![wget seatbelt and launcher](/assets/img/posts/throwback/27_wget.webp)

-Then, I ran the stager in powershell to load the user as an agent in Starkiller.
+Then, I ran the stager in PowerShell to load the user as an agent in Starkiller.

 ![agent](/assets/img/posts/throwback/28_agent.webp)

-Now that I had an agent, I executed the `powershell/situational_awareness/host/seatbelt` Empire module to begin enumeration.
+Now that I had an agent, I executed the `PowerShell/situational_awareness/host/seatbelt` Empire module to begin enumeration.

 ![seatbelt empire module](/assets/img/posts/throwback/29_seatbelt_module.webp)